RadowanMahmud/RideShare-Backend/README.md

 # RideShare-Backend

+A simple app for implementing a basic situation of a ride share app.

 This App is using express js  as backend.
 There is a file called client.js which is acting as our client bot.
 The client bot sends requests to the server and the server checks the db after every 5 sec and matches a rider with driver and emmits the changes through socket.